 The question stimulus: This includes text, tables, images, resources, and LaTeX entered via the Math Editor.

-Column count: Number of columns in the classification table.
+Number of Columns: Number of columns in the answer option table.

 Row count: Number of rows in the classification table.

 Group possible responses: Categorize possible responses into different groups, with each group having its own heading.

 Possible responses: A list of response options to be dragged by the student into the corresponding response positions.

 Possible response groups: List of possible response values, grouped together under a category heading.